 Car salvage value calculator

 Here at National Scrap Car, we are often asked about how salvage car prices are calculated but this usually relies on a number of factors.
 One thing we do know is that the weight of your vehicle determines how much value it holds.
 The heavier the car, typically the higher the value will be as there is more scrap metal which may be able to be reused.
+If your car is potentially a write-off, we recommend using our insurance write-off calculator to help you make a decision for what to do next.

 As mentioned, the make and model of your car help to determine how much salvage value your car has.
 You may also find with this factor that certain buyers are willing to pay more for a rare car model or one which is best particularly well with premium parts.